mkayasena/MovieApp/README.md

 ## Laravel Movies Example

 I created a website with Laravel by pulling movie information from the API.
 I made a search section using the Liveware package.
+I used alpine.js as a javascript framework because it works compatible with tailwind css.